 Yes, Pears with Port Wine Sauce is suitable for vegetarians or vegans because it doesn’t contain meat or fish products.

 Is Pears with Port Wine Sauce gluten-free?

-Yes, it recipe does not use any ingredients with gluten, so it should be suitable for a gluten-free diet.
+Yes, the recipe does not use any ingredients with gluten, so it should be suitable for a gluten-free diet.

 What is the best pear for this dessert?

 In Portugal, we always use Pêra Rocha (literally “rock pear”).
 It is a native Portuguese variety of pear.
 This pear is hard and firm, crunchy, juicy, and sweet.